Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 - In UMass' 10 games this year, it has three wins against the spread.

-- UMass is 3-0 against the spread and 1-2 overall when the team notches more than 24.2 points.
+- When UMass scores more than 24.2 points, it is 3-0 against the spread and 1-2 overall.

-- UMass is 3-1 against the spread and 1-3 overall when the team amasses more than 322.7 yards.
+- When UMass picks up more than 322.7 yards, the team is 3-1 against the spread and 1-3 overall.

-- This season the Minutemen have turned the ball over 16 times, seven more than the Black Knights' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.